Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover: Model of the atomic collision in molecular dynamics calculation

 and find the smallest one,

-We propagate the atoms until the time $t+\tau $ according to Eq. (\ref{u1}) and then decide, according to the probabilities (see below) and using a pseudorandom number generator, what happens to the radial states of the involved atoms.
-The probabilities of the change of the radial state are based on the standard quantum mechanical expressions, which can be easily derived for a pair of colliding atoms with the initial state of their relative motion in the $(x,y)$-plane is the radial ground state \cite{Olshanii1998_sm}.
-However, for the sake of simplicity, we neglect any dependence of the radial transition probabilities on the radial quantum states of colliding atoms.
-Also the scheme of radial transitions is simplified.
+We propagate the quasiparticles until the time $t+\tau $ according to Eq. (\ref{u1}) and then decide, according to the probabilities (see below) and using a pseudorandom number generator, what happens to the transverse states of the involved quasiparticles.
+The probabilities of the change of the transverse state are based on the standard quantum mechanical expressions, which can be easily derived for a pair of colliding quasiparticles with the initial state of their relative motion in the $(y,z)$-plane as the transverse ground state~\cite{Olshanii1998}.
+However, for the sake of simplicity, we neglect any dependence of the transverse transition probabilities on the transverse quantum states of colliding quasiparticles.
+As such, the scheme of transverse transitions is simplified.

+The collisions are assumed to be instantaneous, in other words, the Wigner delay time is neglected.
+This is justified by the observation that, even though the interplay between Wigner delay time and the longitudinal trapping potential will lead to appreciable thermalization, in our non-degenerate system this time scale is very long \cite{Mazets2011EPJ} and exceeds the duration of the experiment.

-To be definite, consider a collision of the atoms 1 and 2.
-Their co-ordinates at the collision time are $z_1=z_2$ and the respective momenta are $\hbar k_1$ and $\hbar k_2$.
-The momentum of the relative motion is canonically conjugate to the interatomic distance $z_2-z_1$ and defined as
+To be definite, consider a collision of the quasiparticles 1 and 2.
+Their coordinates at the collision time are $x_1=x_2$ and the respective quasimomenta are $\hbar q_1$ and $\hbar q_2$.
+The quasimomentum of the relative motion is canonically conjugate to the interatomic distance $x_2-x_1$ and defined as